functionadvanced/Cyan/README.md

 Outputs: short melodys

 ## Problems:
-1. Get HIDI files and turns them into our data sets.
+1. Get MIDI files and turns them into our data sets.
 2. Definition of variation of chords.
 3.